IsaacLeimgruber/cgx-project/README.md

 5. Tesselation shader
 6. Work distribution

-## Keyboard controls
-For your convenience, please note the effect of the following inputs:

-- Keys W,A,S,D: Respectively move the camera forward, backward, left and right
-- Shift and spacebar: Respectively move the camera downward and upward.
-- Keys G/H: Decrease or increase the zoom used to sample the heightmap to generate terrain elevation
-- Key F: Activate/deactivate wireframe rendering mode.

 ## 1. Project basis: Perlin noise, heightmap and coloring

 Initial Perlin noise implementation following GPUGems

 Perlin noise was first implemented using the permutation table to generate pseudo-random gradients.
 The following the algorithm, we obtaint our perlin noise.
 Our has the signature perlin_nosie(float x, float y).
 Multiplying the x and y parameters, initially given   as uv.x and uv.y allows us to modify the frequency.

 Initial OctavePerlin implementation that adds several octaves of Perlin noise